cloudposse/atmos/examples/quick-start/README.md

 # Atmos Quick Start

-The [`atmos`](https://github.com/cloudposse/atmos) CLI is a universal tool for DevOps and cloud automation.
+[`Atmos`](https://github.com/cloudposse/atmos) is a universal tool for DevOps and cloud automation.
 It allows deploying and destroying Terraform and helmfile components, as well as running workflows to bootstrap or teardown all resources in an account.